MicheleGrieco/microblog/README.md

 * Display flash messages and form validation
 * Display user profile pages with avatars (via Gravatar)
 * Edit user profile (username and "about me" field)
-* Show example posts on the home and user pages (currently hardcoded)
+* Show posts on the home and user pages (with pagination)
 * Track last seen time for users
+* Follow and unfollow other users
+* Explore all posts from all users
 * Error handling with custom 404 and 500 pages
 * Docker support for containerized deployment
 * Unit tests for models